GeorgiKostadinovPro/Programming_Basics_C-Sharp/README.md

 # SoftUni_C-Sharp_Path
-This is a repostory where I upload all my exercises, exams and certificates from the Software University ( Sofia, Bulgaria ).
+This is a repository where I upload all my exercises, exams and certificates from the Software University ( Sofia, Bulgaria ).

 Programming Basics: Practical Exam - 600/600 points.